Who am I?

 I have met owners who cannot invite any guest over, cannot take their dogs to any public places, cannot leave their dogs alone in their homes for any length of time.
 I have seen dry wall being chewed through, entire bedroom being ripped apart, back seat being shredded into pieces, floor with a giant hole dug in the middle.
 I have met dogs who will constantly attack other dogs unprovoked, and worked with many who have bitten their family members as well as strangers fiercely resulting in very serious injuries.

 Good news is I have also seen thousands of these challenging dogs transformed right in front of my eyes.
 I have witnessed thousands of clients living a much happier life with their dogs.
 That is how I know rehabilitation is definitely possible.
-That is why I know your dog can be your perfect companion even if they do not act like one now.
+That is how I know your dogs can be your perfect companions even if they do not act like one now.